Amarasai/PythonBatchDecNov2024/README.md

    To get the latest changes

        git pull origin main

-    To create new branch git checkout -b
+    To create new branch

+    git checkout -b<NEW BRANCH NAME>

 ## Course Completed